 As the largest subpopulation probably comprises fewer than 250 individuals, the African wild dog has been listed as endangered on the IUCN Red List since 1990.

-The species is a specialised diurnal hunter of ungulates, which it captures by using its stamina and cooperative hunting to exhaust them.
+The species is a specialized diurnal hunter of ungulates, which it captures by using its stamina and cooperative hunting to exhaust them.

 Its natural competitors are lions and spotted hyenas: the former will kill the dogs where possible, whilst the latter are frequent kleptoparasites.